samsungexynos850/KawaKernel-A217X/README.md

 ## Credits
 **xxmustafacooTR**: KernelManager, voltage control implementation, overclock implementation.
 **Physwizz**: Initial project and overclock
-And those who are on the contribution list including on reference commits
+And those who are on the contribution list included on reference commits

 **Join our [Telegram](https://t.me/+NkphbKPxiB8xZjY9) group to get updates about our device**